C

 Frequently Asked Questions

-How is Citigroup using AI to improve its operations?
+How is Citigroup utilizing artificial intelligence to optimize its operations?